The High Cost of Cheap Solar Systems

 Then please be wary of the ‘too good to be true’ offers online, in the papers and on TV.

-All the information you need to make an informed choice is on this website, and you are absolutely welcome to contact me if you need any help, whether you got your quotes through this site or elsewhere.
+This website provides all the information you need to make an informed choice, and you are welcome to contact me if you need any help, whether you obtained your quotes through this site or elsewhere.